oscargcs/airports-of-the-world/README.md

 ### Configurations

-- Updating this project to Angular 13 will be evaluated.
+- Updating this project to last Angular version will be evaluated.
 - Create a script in the package.json that when executed will raise both the stubs and the serve.

 ### Applicatión
+- Refactor the application
 - Refactor the `airports-list-component` component so that all elements are reusable
 - Create a screen with the airport detail
 - Control navigation between screens